Technology to Help You

 Who can get equipment?

-Equipment is available to adults that have permanent disabilities and are not fully independent in their activities in their daily life such as, cooking and eating, bathing, getting dressed and toileting.
+Equipment is available for adults and disabled children who have a level of disability or frailty which means they may not be fully independent in their activities in their daily life such as, cooking and eating, bathing, getting dressed and toileting.

 How much does it cost?